These fun pies are the perfect make-ahead treat for backyard barbecues and cookouts.

 cold water or lightly coat with vegetable cooking spray.

-This elegant but easy twist on icebox pie combines the bright citrus flavor of lemon and orange in a crisp gingersnap crust.
+This orange and lemon tart combines the bright citrus flavor of lemon and orange in a crisp gingersnap crust.
+You can make

-You can make the tart up to 1 month ahead, so it’s perfect for a party.
+the orange and lemon tart up to 1 month ahead, so it’s perfect for a party.
 Just omit the whipped cream and garnish, and chill

 as directed.
 Remove the metal rim of the tart pan; cover with plastic wrap, and freeze in a zip-top plastic freezer bag.
 Thaw